UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 distinct from the title.
 While they were historically separated because MODS had the granularity to define these values as distinct from yet related to the title, this separation does not serve any practical purpose.
 For sharing with DPLA, :code:`titleInfo/title` has to be concatenated to :code:`partName`.
-It therefore makes sense to remove this granularity in UTK's data itself to make it easier to share.
+It therefore makes sense to remove this granularity in UT's data itself to make it easier to share.
 Consistent with previous UT descriptive practices, commas rather than periods will be used to indicate enumeration of an object within a string.

 XPath